 REQ-3GPPMS -CON-06 The 3GPP management system shall be able to create a network slice subnet instance.

-REQ-3GPPMS-CON-07 The 3GPP management system shall be able to evaluate the feasibility of providing a new NSI which does not impact with the existing NSI(s)
+REQ-3GPPMS-CON-07 The 3GPP management system shall be able to evaluate the feasibility of providing a new NSI which does not impact with the existing NSI(s).

+REQ-3GPPMS-CON-x The 3GPP management system should have the capability of allocating the resources of NSIs according to the priority.

 REQ-3GPPMS-CON-08 The 3GPP management system should have the capability of re-allocating the resources of NSIs according to the priority.